Andy's Ancestry

 "Andy's Ancestry" is the third episode of the ninth season of the American comedy television series The Office.
 The episode originally aired on NBC on October 4, 2012.
 The episode was written by Jonathan Green and Gabe Miller, and was directed by David Rogers.
 The episode guest stars Randall Park as Jim and Pam's actor friend, Steve.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In this episode, Andy Bernard (Ed Helms) brags about his discovery that he is related to First Lady Michelle Obama.
 Darryl Philbin (Craig Robinson) finds his new job as Assistant Regional Manager difficult.
 Dwight Schrute (Rainn Wilson) attempts to teach Erin Hannon (Ellie Kemper) the Dothraki language from HBO series Game of Thrones so that she can impress Andy's educated family.
 Nellie Bertram (Catherine Tate) tells Pam Halpert (Jenna Fischer) that Jim Halpert (John Krasinski) may be having an affair; meanwhile, Jim reveals his entrepreneurial plans to Darryl Philbin (Craig Robinson) in the warehouse.

 "Andy's Ancestry" received moderately positive reviews from television critics.
 Many felt that the emotional elements in the episode were effective and that the cold opening was particularly humorous, and noted that the episode bore stylistic similarities to early episodes of the show.
 Some, however, were slightly disappointed by the episode's various subplots.
 "Andy's Ancestry" was viewed by 4.14 million viewers and received a 2.2 rating among adults between the age of 18 and 49.
 The episode ranked fourth in its timeslot and was also the highest-rated NBC series of the night.

 Synopsis

-In the cold open, an Asian man (Randall Park) arrives to the office and sits at Jim Halpert's (John Krasinski) desk, saying good morning to Dwight.
-Dwight Schrute (Rainn Wilson), not knowing the man, asks who he is.
-The man claims to be the real Jim, and offers proof: he is able to recall his last sales, he knows his voicemail password, he kisses Pam Halpert (Jenna Fischer), and he has a picture of Pam and himself and their two half-Asian children.
+In the cold open, an Asian man arrives at the office and sits at Jim Halpert's desk, saying good morning to Dwight.
+Dwight Schrute, not knowing the man, asks who he is.
+The man claims to be the real Jim, and offers proof: he is able to recall his last sales, he knows his voicemail password, he kisses Pam Halpert, and he has a picture of Pam and himself and their two half-Asian children.
 Dwight is confused, but Pam explains in a talking head that Jim is at the dentist, and that the man is an actor friend of Jim and Pam's named Steve.